Middle East and North Africa: Drama, diversity and development

 What is this programme about?

 This new exciting programme uses culture to promote diversity and challenge discrimination against minorities.
-Leading edge theatre stirs the streets of Jordan, Egypt, Palestine and Israel; performances that demand your attention in the cities of Morocco, Algeria and Tunisia – in seven countries local artists will promote diversity through theatre to the general public in a fast changing environment.
+Leading edge theatre stirs the streets of Jordan, Palestine and Israel; performances that demand your attention in the cities of Morocco, Algeria and Tunisia – in seven countries local artists will promote diversity through theatre to the general public in a fast changing environment.
 This cultural and rights-based venture will use powerful theatre whose content is driven by a pioneering idea-sharing network across the region.
 Groups will have opportunities to unite ensuring that the drama is non-exclusive, has perspective and engages all levels of society.

 The work will have immediate contact with audiences, as post performance debates between actors and public will trigger dialogue about multiplicity, difference, discrimination, equality and justice.
 The programme will raise awareness of the role of culture in social cohesion in a wide-ranging but profound way.